Joseph Foullon de Doué

-Joseph-François Foullon de Doué, or Foulon de Doué (25 June 1715 – 22 July 1789), was a French politician and a Controller-General of Finances under Louis XVI.
-A deeply unpopular figure, he has the ignominious distinction of being the first recorded person to have been lynched à la lanterne.
+Joseph-François Foullon de Doué (25 June 1715 – 22 July 1789) was a French politician and a Controller-General of Finances under Louis XVI.
+A deeply unpopular figure.

+On 22 July, he was supposed to be lynched à la lanterne.
+However, since the ropes used for hanging broke several times, he was eventually beheaded by an angry mob, who then impaled his head on a pike and paraded it through the streets of Paris with a tuft of hay in his mouth.
+At the same time, his son-in-law – the Intendant of Paris, Louis Bénigne François Bertier de Sauvigny, – died by hanging from a street lamp.

 Offices

 Born in Saumur, Maine-et-Loire, Foullon served as Intendant-General of the Armies during the Seven Years' War, and as Intendant of the Army and Navy under Marshal de Belle-Isle.
 In 1771 he was appointed Intendant of Finances.
 In 1789, when Jacques Necker was dismissed, the reactionary Court party nominated Foullon as Controller-General of Finances and minister of the king's household in the new government.

 Foullon became unpopular on all sides.
 The farmers-general resented his severity, and the Parisians his wealth, viewed as resulting from the exploitation of the poor.
 An unsubstantiated rumor accused him of having said during an earlier famine: "If those rascals have no bread, then let them eat hay".
 A staunch conservative, he also was very hostile to Louis Philippe d'Orléans' circle.

-Foullon was a member of the Parliament of Paris immediately prior to the French Revolution, nicknamed Ame damnée (familiar demon).
+Foullon was a member of the Parlement of Paris immediately prior to the French Revolution, nicknamed Ame damnée ("damned soul").